thoughtspot/user_tools/README.md

 You can install using `pip install --upgrade git+https://github.com/thoughtspot/user_tools`

-See the general [documentation](https://github.com/thoughtspot/community-tools/tree/master/python_tools) on setting up your environment and installing using `pip`.
+See the general [documentation](https://github.com/thoughtspot/community-tools/tree/master/python_tools) on setting up your environment and install using `pip`.

 ## Running the pre-built tools